 On each card will be a list of activities for your little one to participate in.

 If they do one or even all the activities, the next morning when the Angel brings a new message he will also bring a soft strand of hay to place in the manger.

 Then on Christmas morning not only will your little one receive their material Christmas presents but the BEST gift of all, the TRUE meaning of Christmas.

 The doll that was an Angel is simply transformed into baby Jesus by removing his halo and wings, wrapping him in a blanket and placing him in the manger full of soft straw.

-If you want non-religious ideas for youth service projects or family service projects that you can do all year long, try the Sneaky Card Game: Play It Forward.
+If you want non-religious ideas for youth service projects or family service projects that you can do at the holidays and all year long, try the Sneaky Card Game: Play It Forward.

 From the game: